 Manager, Program Outreach

-- Provides technical assistance, mentorship and support to Program Volunteers ensuring volunteer onboarding and accountability by regularly monitoring volunteer impact and taking action to improve volunteer performance
+- Recruit, train and lead volunteers to deliver and grow programs in designated markets.
+Provide ongoing technical assistance, coaching and support.
+Ensure accountability by regularly monitoring volunteer impact and taking action to improve volunteer performance.

-- Model and foster behavior that contributes to a culture that values the staff/volunteer partnership and is consistent with the values, goals, and cultural beliefs of the Association.
+- Model and foster behaviors that contribute to a culture that values the staff/volunteer/ community partnership and is consistent with the Association’s goals, best practices, and core values.

 - Ability to represent the Association effectively to community partners, community leaders, corporate partners.

-- General knowledge of community-based organizations and systems.
+- General knowledge of community health, community-based organizations and systems.

 - Travel, including evening and weekend work required.